 In our continuing effort to ensure the health and safety of all our students, we are requiring that students, staff, and parents only bring individually wrapped, commercially prepared treats for other student consumption.
 Students can continue to bring home prepared food for their own consumption at lunch time.
 Staff will encourage hand washing and use of hand sanitizer.
 They will not allow handling or sharing of food brought by an individual student for personal consumption at lunch.
 Additionally, if a parent/guardian would like to bring lunch to their student, they must personally deliver the lunch to the main office.
 Food delivery services (Door Dash, Grub Hub, etc) are not permitted to deliver lunch to Irving students.
-If parent/guardians would like to eat lunch with their student, please notify the office so we may make arrangements for you to sit with your student in the cafeteria or in another location during lunch.
+If parent/guardians would like to eat lunch with their student, please notify the Irving office so we may make arrangements for you to sit with your student in another location during lunch.

 We want to be aware of students who have allergies.
 Please inform the school nurse of any known allergies.
 We do have a designated "peanut free" table in the cafeteria.
 Students are expected to eat their own lunches (bought at school or brought from home) only.
 Eating other students lunch is not permitted.
-See Important Information Booklet for more information.